 Jill Brindel has served as a Symphony mentor in the SF Symphony Community of Music Makers program.

-David Goldblatt, occupant of the Christine & Pierre Lamond Second Century Chair, joined the San Francisco Symphony cello section in 1978, having previously played in the Pittsburgh Symphony.
-He studied in New York City with Lieff Rosanoff and Jean Goberman and went on to attend the New School of Music in Philadelphia.
-In 1975 he graduated from the Curtis Institute of Music.
-Mr. Goldblatt has also been a cellist with the Concerto Soloists of Philadelphia and the Santa Fe Opera Orchestra.
+David Goldblatt, occupant of the Christine & Pierre Lamond Second Century Chair, joined the SFS cello section in 1978, having previously played in the Pittsburgh Symphony.
+Mr. Goldblatt has also been a cellist with the Concerto Soloists of Philadelphia (now the Chamber Orchestra of Philadelphia) and the Santa Fe Opera Orchestra.
+He graduated from the Curtis Institute of Music.
+He is currently a coach for the SFS Youth Orchestra.

 Member since 1982